 I hope the information below will be of some help to you.
 Some Kitchen Taps handles can be a little different to take off.

 If you are in any doubt about CHANGING a Kitchen Tap Valve – do contact a professional plumber.
+If you have the Franke Planar Tap we have some further tips here.

 Check out the Tips and Tricks in our Kitchen Taps Troubleshooting Guide for other common Kitchen Taps Problems (with solutions).